-The management board of ProQR has, upon preparing and finalizing the 2015 financial statements, assessed the Company's ability to fund its operations for a period of at least one year after the date of signing these financial statements.
+The management board of ProQR has, upon preparing and finalizing the 2016 financial statements, assessed the Company's ability to fund its operations for a period of at least one year after the date of signing these financial statements.

-The management board of the Company is confident about the continuity of the Company based on its existing funding, taking into account the Company's current cash position and the projected cash flows based on the activities under execution on the basis of ProQR's business plan and budget, which includes, amongst other activities, clinical studies using QR-010 in patients suffering from cystic fibrosis.
+The management board of the Company is confident about the continuity of the Company based on its existing funding, taking into account the Company's current cash position and the projected cash flows based on the activities under execution on the basis of ProQR's business plan and budget.